 The Department of Environment, Great Lakes and Energy (EGLE) regulates the construction of projects that are in close proximity to a body of water and/or greater than an acre.
+If you are considering an outdoor home improvement project that requires the disturbance of soil on your property, you may need to obtain a SESC permit.
 EGLE requires a soil erosion and sedimentation permit for projects that are one of the following:

 Within 500 feet of any lake or stream